 Whenever an error occurs during Lua compilation or execution,

-the function _ERRORMESSAGE
+the function _ERRORMESSAGE is called

 (provided it is different from nil),